thulab/iotdb-quality/docs/en/DataProfiling/Distinct.md

 **Note:**

 + The timestamp of the output series is meaningless.
-The output order is the same as the appearing order of values.
+The output order is arbitrary.
 + Missing points and null points in the input series will be ignored, but `NaN` will not.